peterjlambert/petelambert.com/src/site/index.md

   - music
 ---

-👋 I'm Pete Lambert; husband, father, design engineer and musician Yorkshire.
+👋 I'm Pete Lambert; husband, father, design engineer and musician from Yorkshire.
 This is where things land when they fall out of my head.

 **I like the web**.
 I’ve been designing and building for it since 1999.
 I’ve lived through the browser wars and the dot-com crash.
 I love doing what I do.
 It’s a great thing, being a veteran in what’s still a nascent industry.